mzazon/awesome-cloud-projects/gcp/multi-language-content-optimization-translation-worker-pools/multi-language-content-optimization-translation-worker-pools.md

 ## Solution

-Build an intelligent content optimization system using Cloud Translation Advanced for high-quality batch translations with custom models, Cloud Run Worker Pools for continuous background processing of translation jobs, and event-driven architecture to automatically optimize content based on regional engagement metrics and user preferences.
+Build an intelligent content optimization system using Cloud Translation Advanced for high-quality batch translations with custom models, Cloud Run Jobs for continuous background processing of translation tasks, and event-driven architecture to automatically optimize content based on regional engagement metrics and user preferences.

 ## Architecture Diagram